dappnode/mev-sp-oracle/spec/README.md

 * `OWNER_ADDRESS`: Address with `0x` prefix of the account allowed to update the smoothing pool contract.
 * `POOL_CONTRACT_ADDRESS`: Address with `0x` prefix of the smoothing pool contract.
 * `NETWORK`: Network where rewards are being calculated: `mainnet` or `goerli`.
-* `FEES_OWNER_ADDRESS`: Address with `0x` prefix of the account that can claim the smoothing pool fees.
+* `POOL_FEES_ADDRESS`: Address with `0x` prefix of the account that can claim the smoothing pool fees.
-* `POOL_FEES_PERCENT`: Amount in % that `FEES_OWNER_ADDRESS` gets for every reward sent to the smoothing pool.
+* `POOL_FEES_PERCENT`: Amount in % that `POOL_FEES_ADDRESS` gets for every reward sent to the smoothing pool.
 Note that it also gets rounding remainders on top, but this is almost neglectable.

 ## Source of rewards